vzakharchenko/forge-sql-orm/README.md

 - Consider data size and frequency of changes
 - Monitor cache usage to stay within quotas
 - Use appropriate TTL values

+**⚠️ Important Cache Limitations:**
+- **Table names starting with `a_`**: Tables whose names start with `a_` (case-insensitive) are automatically ignored in cache operations.
+KVS Cache will not work with such tables, and they will be excluded from cache invalidation and cache key generation.

 ### Step 1: Install Dependencies